helloworld3003/Desktop-Snake-Game/README.md

 Instead of drawing pixels on a canvas, this script uses `pyautogui` to physically drag your desktop shortcuts around the screen.
 If you manage to eat enough icons, you might even trigger a custom pixel-art Easter egg!

+**📸 Peace of Mind Feature:** Don't worry about losing your carefully arranged desktop layout!
+Before the game auto-arranges anything, it automatically takes a screenshot of your screen and saves it right to your Desktop as `orignal_desktop.png` so you can easily restore your layout later.

 ## ⚠️ Assumptions & Requirements
 Because this game interacts directly with your OS GUI, it requires a specific environment to run correctly:
 * **Operating System:** Windows